 Our website may contain links to other websites of interest.
 However, you should note that we do not have any control over other websites.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 How long will we keep your information for?

 We will only keep your information for as long as you agree to be a member.
 If you wish to leave Timebank South West you must contact us to confirm your wishes, your details will then be removed from our database and your paper joining form will be shredded.
 You may re-join at any time.

-If any of your contact details or circumstances change please contact Timebank South West so we can up-date your information.
+If any of your contact details change please contact Timebank South West so we can up-date your information.

 Under the Data Protection Act and the General Data Protection Regulations (GDPR), you have the right to access your personal information that we hold about you.